LeMadChef/ChocoInstall/readme.md

-# New Machine choclatey install
+# New Machine Chocolatey install

-Use [Choclatey](https://chocolatey.org/) to set up a brand new computer.
+Use [Chocolatey](https://chocolatey.org/) to set up a brand new computer.